ms2data/ms2-quick-start/README.md

 <img src="overview.png" alt="MS2 Overview" width="400"/>

-No matter how your team works — in notebooks, apps, dashboards, or chat — MS2 ensures you’re always working from the same semantic foundation, built on open standards and ready for the future.
+No matter how your team works — in notebooks, apps, dashboards, or chat — MS2 ensures you're always working from the same semantic foundation, built on open standards and ready for the future.

 ---